Fed’s preferred inflation gauge shows a modest rise in latest sign of slowing price increases

 Yet many discount retailers, including Walmart, TJ Maxx and Dollar Tree, reported growing sales.
 That suggested that lower- and middle-income shoppers, feeling squeezed by inflation and higher borrowing costs, are seeking out bargains and focusing more on necessities.

 Economists and Wall Street traders increasingly believe the Fed’s rate hike in July will turn out to be its last this year.
-In his speech last week, though, Powell warned that the Fed would keep its benc rate elevated until it was confident that inflation was under control.
+In his speech last week, though, Powell warned that the Fed would keep its benchmark rate elevated until it was confident that inflation was under control.

 And if the economy didn’t slow in the coming months, the Fed chair said, additional rate hikes might be needed.